Ever wondered who’s currently logged in to your WordPress site?

 It does not replace the WordPress user authentication system, but rather augments it.
 In this way, we remain 100% compatible with past, current, and future WordPress releases.

-When you enable the User Management feature for the first time, you’ll be logged out of WordPress.
+When you enable the User Session Management options for the first time, you’ll be logged out of WordPress.

 This is because you’ve activated the Shield’s user sessions management and it’ll immediately check whether you have an active session in the database.